SharePoint/sp-dev-docs/docs/apis/webhooks/lists/overview-sharepoint-list-webhooks.md

 # SharePoint list webhooks

-The SharePoint list webhooks covers the events corresponding to list item changes for a given SharePoint list or a document library.
+The SharePoint list webhooks cover the events corresponding to list item changes for a given SharePoint list or a document library.
 SharePoint webhooks provide a simple notification pipeline so your application can be aware of changes to a SharePoint list without polling the service.

 ## Common tasks
 | Task                                                | HTTP method                                                  |